 On the North Shore, you'll find beautiful soft white sand beaches lined with palm trees and picture-perfect vistas.
 These beaches have been protected from development as part of the United States' national park system.
 The south shore features some beaches that are equally spectacular in a fundamentally different way -- rugged shoreline with unique rock formations that are great for picture-taking.
 Some of the best beaches for snorkeling and solitude are found on the eastern end of the island.
 Finally, the west coast is home to several small beaches, including the one located in the heart of Cruz Bay, featuring great restaurants and beach bars intermingled with coconut palms and seagrapes.

-You will discover a large selection of beaches to visit on the island.
-Regardless of whether you enjoy people watching, or you prefer a more secluded spot, you should be able to find just the right beach.
-You can click on the name of each beach to read a detailed article concerning that particular location.
+You'll discover an abundance of beaches to consider on the island.
+Whether you're looking forward to people watching, or you'd rather have more of the beach to yourself, you should be able to find just the right beach.
+You can click on the beach names for a detailed guide to that section of the coast.

 Scott Beach: Scott Beach features a shallow, sandy shore with sea grass typically teeming with turtles and rays.
 If you've got your snorkeling equipment on hand, you'll have a lot of fun here.